akluong/league/README.md

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This League of Legends React Application displays the roster of League of Legends champions grabbing data from the Riot API and displays the stats, skills, and skins of all champions.

 ## Available Scripts